knightsUCF/SingleCellAnalysis/main.md

 # Overview

-Single cell analysis aims to analyze the frequency significance of gene groups in a single cell.
+Single cell analysis aims to analyze the frequency of gene groups in a cell.
 In the case of a cell injury, we can detect which genes seem significant in the regeneration process.

 The following data and methods are based on the research paper: